25 Best Christmas Movies of All Time

-Released in 1992.
-Rated PG
+Released in 1992, rated PG

 11. Jack Frost

 We recommend getting the tissue box for this Christmas movie!
-A year after the tragic death of Charlie’s dad, Jack, he plays a mournful tune on his father’s harmonica Christmas Day.
+A year after the tragic death of Charlie’s dad, Jack, he plays a mournful tune on his father’s harmonica on Christmas Day.
 Much to his surprise, his dad is magically brought to life as a snowman in the front yard!
-Given a second chance, Charlie and Jack struggle to make up for lost time.
+Given a second chance, Charlie and Jack struggle to make up for the lost time.

-Released in 1998.
-Rated PG
+Released in 1998, rated PG

 12. The Santa Clause

 Go on a journey with a divorced dad Scott (played by Tim Allen).
 After the real Santa falls off of his roof and disappears, Scott and his son are magically transported to the North Pole, where an elf explains that Scott must take Santa’s place before the next Christmas arrives.
-Watch this movie to find out if Scott is really turning into Santa or if it was all a dream!
+Watch this movie to find out if Scott really turns into Santa or if it was all a dream!

-Released in 1994.
-Rated PG
+Released in 1994, rated PG

 13. The Nightmare Before Christmas

-Released in 1993.
-Rated PG
+Released in 1993, rated PG

 This hilarious Christmas film tells the tale of a young orphan child, Buddy, who mistakenly crawls into Santa’s bag of gifts on Christmas Eve and is transported back to the North Pole and raised as an elf.
 Years later, Buddy learns he’s not really an elf and goes on a journey to New York City to find his true identity and family!

-Released in 2003.
-Rated PG
+Released in 2003, rated PG

 15. Christmas with the Kranks

 Alone for the Holidays?
 Invite some friends over and watch this hilarious Christmas comedy when the Kranks decide to skip Christmas altogether.
-That is, until their daughter decides to unexpectedly come home, causing an uproar when they have to celebrate the holiday at the last minute.
+That is until their daughter decides to unexpectedly come home, causing an uproar when they have to celebrate the holiday at the last minute.

-Released in 2004.
-Rated PG
+Released in 2004, rated PG